Financial Aid & FAQs

 - Parents’ Financial Statement (PFS) filed with SSS.
 This form should only be completed through the SSS website after your child has been admitted to Westminster School.

-- Completed and signed 2017 tax return (Form 1040 with all supporting schedules)
+- Completed and signed tax return (Form 1040 with all supporting schedules) for the year immediately preceding re-enrollment.

 - (New applicants are required to submit two years of tax returns with initial application.)